ethereum/consensus-specs/specs/das/p2p-interface.md

 #### Quick Rotation: Sampling

 A node MUST maintain `k` random subscriptions to topics, and rotate these according to the [DAS participation spec](sampling.md#quick-rotation-sampling).
-If the node does not already have connected peers on the topic it needs to sample, it can search its peerstore, and if necessary in the DHT, for peers in the topic backbone.
+If the node does not already have connected peers on the topic it needs to sample, it can search its peerstore and, if necessary, in the DHT for peers in the topic backbone.

 ## DAS in the Gossip domain: Push